MINNESOTA DEFECTIVE PRODUCT AND DEFECTIVE EQUIPMENT LAWYERS

 CALL A MINNESOTA ATTORNEY TO DISCUSS YOUR DEFECTIVE PRODUCT INJURY CLAIM

 If you or someone you know is injured by a defective product, machine, or equipment, please call and speak with a lawyer at our office right away so that we can investigate the case for you.
-We are Minnesota personal injury lawyers with more than 25 years experience successfully handling hundreds of cases.
+We are Minnesota personal injury lawyers with more than 25 years of experience successfully handling hundreds of cases.
 The initial consultation is free, and we only charge based on a percentage of the compensation you receive.